emberjs/rfcs/0000-named-dynamic-segments.md

 Essentially this will not increase the API surface.
 Instead it will actually reduce the API surface.
 We need to update the guides and the API docs to use the new API.

-> What names and terminology work best for these concepts and why?
-How is this idea best presented?
-As a continuation of existing Ember patterns, or as a wholly new one?

-> Would the acceptance of this proposal mean the Ember guides must be re-organized or altered?
-Does it change how Ember is taught to new users at any level?

-> How should this feature be introduced and taught to existing Ember users?

 ## Drawbacks

-> Why should we *not* do this?
-Please consider the impact on teaching Ember, on the integration of this feature with other existing and planned features, on the impact of the API churn on existing apps, etc.

-> There are tradeoffs to choosing any path, please attempt to identify them here.

 The possibility to pass model instances to the transition functions will be removed.
 In the end calls to `transitionTo` will be longer.
 Also this removes some caching possibilities that could be considered *nice*.
 However the overall benefit from the cleaner APIs seems worth this.

 ## Alternatives

-> What other designs have been considered?
-What is the impact of not doing this?

-> This section could also include prior art, that is, how other frameworks in the same domain have solved this problem.

 We could keep serialize and implement some api like `dynamicSegments: { blogPost: myBlogPost }` and let `serialize` transform this to `{ blog_post_id: myBlogPost }`.
 However `serialize` feels very magically and not in the spirit of the current attempts to make ember easier to learn.

 ## Unresolved questions

-> Optional, but suggested for first drafts.
-What parts of the design are still TBD?

 Do we want `dynamicSegments` side by side with `queryParams`?
 We could also do `transitionTo({ blog_post_id: "1" }, { queryParams: {...} })`, however this makes it problematic to implement this with the old API side-by-side.